WAVI-ice-sheet-model/WAVIhpc/README.md

 # WAVIhpc

-A configuration repository to assist with running [WAVI](https://github.com/RJArthern/WAVI.jl) ensembles locally or on HPCs using [model-ensembler](https://github.com/environmental-forecasting/model-ensembler).
+A configuration and helper repository to assist with running [WAVI](https://github.com/RJArthern/WAVI.jl) ensembles locally or on HPCs using [model-ensembler](https://github.com/environmental-forecasting/model-ensembler).

 WAVIhpc provides convenience function to help set up and run WAVI ensembles: